megvii-research/TransMVSNet/README.md

 ```
 bash scripts/test_dtu.sh
 ```
-Use the `normal` fusion method to fuse point cloud results.
-But you can also set to use `gipuma` fusion method to fuse the point clouds.
+You can use the `normal` fusion method or `gipuma` fusion method to fuse the point clouds.
+In our experimens, we defaultly use the `gipuma` fusion method.
 The instruction for installing and compiling `gipuma` can be found [here](https://github.com/kysucix/fusibile).

 For quantitative evaluation on DTU dataset, download [SampleSet](http://roboimagedata.compute.dtu.dk/?page_id=36) and [Points](http://roboimagedata.compute.dtu.dk/?page_id=36).
 Unzip them and place `Points` folder in `SampleSet/MVS Data/`.
 The structure looks like: